About us

 The Oslo Philharmonic is an internationally acclaimed symphony orchestra with over 100 musicians and a history spanning over 100 years.
 Here, you will find the most essential information about the orchestra in one place.

-The Oslo Philharmonic performs approximately 60-70 concerts annually in Oslo, primarily at the Oslo Concert Hall, and other venues throughout the city.
-The orchestra covers a broad repertoire, often featuring internationally renowned soloists and conductors, and embarks on domestic and international tours.
-The Oslo Philharmonic has 108 permanent musicians and an administration staff of 20.
+The Oslo Philharmonic performs more than 130 concerts annually with a full orchestra and smaller chamber groups in Oslo, Europe, and the rest of the world.
+The orchestra plays music from a wide repertoire, often with internationally renowned soloists and conductors, and regularly goes on tours both domestically and abroad.
+The Oslo Philharmonic has 108 permanently employed musicians and an administration of 25.
 Klaus Mäkelä has been the orchestra's Chief Conductor since 2020.

 Administration